roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  This was a relationship not based solely around the sex we had.
 This wasn't a thing based on pure lust.
 This wasn't a disgusting infatuation with someone you shouldn't be infatuated with.
 This was healthy, fun sex between two adults, two peers, two people finding each other.
 This was something with a future.
 The great sex was just icing on the cake.
 Another aspect of our relationship that left me completely content and satisfied.
 I had never felt this happy with myself, happy after being with someone.
 All my relationships before had felt so hollow compared to this.
 So one note, so focused on the sex and nothing else.
 This was something that filled me happiness, with joy, with contentment... with peace.

  It was great.
 She was curled up and all kissy-kissy now that the sex was over, like any other girl.
 But, the most important thing was, there was just something about her that sent electricity through me.
 There was something deep between us and we had both felt it.
-Report_Story #6